Max Jessner

 Max Jessner (2 November 1887 – 27 August 1978) was a German dermatologist and university professor.
 In 1928 he travelled to Buriat-Mongolia on an expedition to study syphilis and the effects of the anti-syphilitic drug Salvarsan.
 After escaping Nazi occupied Europe in the mid-1930s, he settled in New York.
-Jessner is remembered for the development of the chemical peel known as Jessner's solution and the description of Jessner-Kanof disease.
+Jessner is remembered for the development of the chemical peel known as Jessner's solution and the description of Jessner–Kanof disease.

 Early life and education

 Max Jessner was born on 2 November 1887 in Stolp (now Słupsk in Poland), the son of the dermatologist and lecturer at the University of Königsberg Samuel Jessner (1859–1929).
 He studied medicine at the universities of Munich and Königsberg.

-Jessner did his dermatological training at clinics in Breslau (now Wroclaw) under Albert Neisser.
+Jessner did his dermatological training at clinics in Breslau (now Wrocław) under Albert Neisser.

 He became assistant to Joseph Jadassohn at the University Department of Dermatology in Bern from 1912 to 1914.
 Following the interruption of the First World War, in which he also fought, he followed Jadassohn to the University of Breslau in 1917.
 After his habilitation there in 1922, he was appointed associate professor in 1926.